-Read how a tenant running an accounting firm and her landlord avoided a stalemate and agreed on a new rent.
+Read how a tenant running an accounting firm and her landlord resolved a rent dispute.

 A tenant has an initial three-year lease with options for two further terms for her small accounting practice in a regional town.
 At the end of the first three-year term, the tenant exercises her option for the second term.

 Under the terms of the lease, the rent for the new term is to be determined by a market rent review.

 The landlord wants to increase the rent, while the tenant believes it should remain the same.
 Neither party can agree, nor can they agree on a valuer to independently determine what the rent should be.
 The parties are at a stalemate.
 Eventually, the landlord makes an application to the VSBC to appoint an independent Specialist Retail Valuer (the valuer).